osmus/tileservice/README.md

-# osmus/tileservice
+# OpenStreetMap US Tileservice

-This repository contains the source code for the OpenStreetMap US [vector tile service](https://tile.ourmap.us/).
+This repository contains the source code for the [OpenStreetMap US Tileservice](https://tiles.openstreetmap.us/).

 ## Custom server